 The decidedly unattractive aging spinster on the top floor in Room 203 was expressing her disgust at the excessive noise; her face was screwed up with rage as she yelled above the music.
 “How is a girl to get her beauty sleep?”

-Every group will have at least one gremlin, I thought retreating to the bar where El Rubio handed me a towel grinning wryly.
+Every group will have at least one gremlin, I thought retreating to the bar where El Rubio handed me a towel grinning.
 Mark just howled.
 Hancock may have flown, but now we have this miserable bitch trying to spoil our fun, I thought.

 Everyone crowded into the bar to escape a further drenching.
 Some men removed their soaking shirts and swung them over their heads, ensuring everyone received their fair share of spray.
 One woman’s white top turned completely transparent.
 She ran upstairs blushing but was back within minutes to rejoin the dancing to a barrage of ribald remarks.
 I reduced the sound and shut the patio doors.
 Now there was only room for slow dancing.
 I changed the music to You are so beautiful by Joe Cocker.
 The bar temperature was stifling with so many people crammed into a small space, even with the air conditioning on full.
 Drink sales went through the roof.